jup-ag/space-station/guides/3-limit-order/1-limit-order.md

 ---
 sidebar_label: How to Use Limit Order
 title: How to Use Limit Order
-Description: Learn how to place a limit order on Jupiter with this beginners guide.
+description: Learn how to place a limit order on Jupiter with this beginners guide.
 ---

 <head>